 GMOs and Sustainable Farming Practices

-During Get to Know GMOs month, GMO Answers is providing information about GMO basics, clarifying common misconceptions, and digging deeper into the role of GMOs in sustainable agriculture, and their impact on the environment.
+As part of its core mission, GMO Answers provides information about GMO basics, clarifies common misconceptions about GMOs and health, and digs deeper into the role of GMOs in sustainable agriculture, and their impact on the environment.

 Well, more than half of consumers surveyed in the U.S. and 15 other countries by Health Focus International believed that GM crops are "worse for the environment," and in a survey GMO Answers recently conducted, we learned that many believe GMOs increase agriculture’s impact on the environment.

-Fewer pesticide applications, conservation tillage (which reduces greenhouse gas emissions) and water conservation are all practices that can be used with GM crops.
-And plant breeders are actually looking for ways using GM technology to increase efficiencies in agriculture and reduce agriculture’s environmental footprint.
+Fewer pesticide applications, conservation tillage (which reduces greenhouse gas emissions), and water conservation are all practices that can be used with GM crops.
+And plant breeders are actually looking for ways to use GM technology to increase efficiencies in agriculture and reduce agriculture’s environmental footprint.
 For example, crops that more efficiently manage nutrients and increase efficiencies in agriculture are expected to be available to farmers in five to seven years.

 Agricultural economist Graham Brookes reports: